reactioncommerce/reaction-docs/developer/components/API.md

 replaceComponent("MainDropdown", MyCustomDropdown, withIsAdmin);
 ```

-As you can see above, the `withCurrentUser` HOC was inherited from the original dropdown and we've added the `withIsAdmin` to it.
+As you can see above, the `withCurrentUser` HOC was inherited from the original dropdown and we've added the `withIsAdmin` HOC to it.

 ## Extending Components

 For components that are defined as ES6 classes, you can optionally `extend` the original component instead of completely replacing it.
-This will let you choose which class methods you actually need to replace, while inheriting the ones that you don't overwrite in your new component.
+This will let you choose which class methods you actually need to replace while inheriting the ones that you don't overwrite in your new component.

 In order to retrieve the original UI component that you want to extend, we use the `getRawComponent` method: